 An investigator initiated, single center Phase 1b DLT-clearing study, testing the safety, tolerability and efficacy of Promitil® delivered in combination with the FOLFOX chemotherapy for the treatment of advanced gastrointestinal cancers is ongoing (NCT04729205- study PROMIFOX).
 Up to 9 evaluable patients, ages 18 or older, with inoperable, locally advanced or metastatic GI solid tumors have been recruited in the study.
 No further patients will be recruited.

 A Phase I, Dose-Escalating, Safety Study of an Intravenously Administered Pegylated-Liposomal Mitomycin-C Lipid-based Prodrug (PL-MLP, Promitil®) in Cancer Patients with Solid Tumors (completed and published, 2015)

-This clinical study of Promitil has been expanded to a Phase 1b/2a in patients with advanced colorectal cancer, receiving a 3rd or later line of therapy.
-The objectives of this expanded phase of the study are to evaluate the safety and disease control rate of Promitil® given either as a single agent, or in combination with Capecitabine, and/or Bevacizumab.
+This clinical study of Promitil was expanded to a Phase 1B in patients with advanced colorectal cancer, receiving a 3rd or later line of therapy.
+The objectives of this expanded phase of the study were to evaluate the safety and disease control rate of Promitil® given either as a single agent, or in combination with Capecitabine, and/or Bevacizumab.
 Capecitabine, an oral fluopyrimidine, and Bevacizumab, an anti-VEGF monoclonal antibody, are part of the standard therapy of colon cancer.
-The expanded phase has taken place in 4 medical sites in Israel (Shaare Zedek, Sheba, Ichilov, and Rambam).
-Patient accrual has been completed with a total of 61 patients entered.
-The results will be available by the end of 2017.
+The expanded phase was conducted in 4 medical sites in Israel (Shaare Zedek, Sheba, Ichilov, and Rambam) and completed accrual in mid-2017 of 61 patients in four cohorts, the final report was released in June 2018.